 Empowering People With Vision Loss

-Founded in April, 2017, our mission is to empower people with permanent vision loss by providing vision rehabilitation and vision education to the South Puget Sound.
-By providing vision care with a commitment to comprehensive rehabilitation, we support patients with the tools and resources they need to regain their independence, maximize their vision and therefore improve their quality of life.
-We know that good eye care and good vision education go hand-in-hand.
-Because of this, we work with local public and private organizations to provide cost-free vision education to the community.
+Founded in April, 2017, our mission is to empower people with permanent vision loss.
+Hope Vision Foundation is a 501(c)(3) non-profit organization that empowers patients with low vision and vision loss.
+By improving access comprehensive vision rehabilitation and adaptive aids, we empower patients to regain their independence and improve their quality of life.
+We know that excellent eye care and awareness go hand-in-hand.
+Because of this, we work with local public and private organizations to provide vision education to the community.
 See our calendar for upcoming events.

 Erin Seefeldt, MD: PresidentAs an ophthalmologist I spend my life working to protect, restore, and preserve vision.
 It is always difficult to tell a patient that there is nothing more I can do medically or surgically to restore their vision.
 Often they are deeply saddened and concerned about their independence or caring for their loved ones.
 Hope Vision Foundation allows me to give patients with vision loss the tools they need to maximize their vision.